-The Swedish government said Tuesday that it had commissioned the public health authorities to quickly develop a national strategy for extended testing for Covid-19, the disease caused by the coronavirus.
+The government said Tuesday that it had commissioned public health authorities to quickly develop a national strategy to extend testing for COVID-19, the disease caused by the coronavirus.

 As of Tuesday, Swedish health authorities had recorded close to 4,500 cases of the coronavirus and 180 related deaths.

-Tegnell said the strategy was also informed by the country’s societal structure where people tend to live separately rather than in extended familial groups.
+Tegnell said the strategy was also informed by the country’s societal structure, in which people tend to live separately rather than in extended family groups.

 Download the NBC News app for full coverage of the coronavirus outbreak

 More than half of all Swedish homes are made up of one resident, according to recent Eurostat figures, the highest proportion among European member states.
-The average age Swedes move out of their parents’ home is between 18 and 19, compared to a European Union average of 26, according to Eurostat.
+The average age at which Swedes move out of their parents’ home is 18 to 19, compared to a European Union average of 26, according to Eurostat.

 March 25, 202004:28

-But those on the frontline of the country’s battle against the coronavirus are beginning to feel the strain.
+But those on the front lines of the battle against the coronavirus are beginning to feel the strain.

-Rosendahl, 41, said she didn’t know whether the government’s strategy was the right one but nevertheless urged people to follow its recommendations.
+Rosendahl, 41, said she didn’t know whether the government’s strategy was the right one, but she nevertheless urged people to follow its recommendations.

 “From what I understand, many in Sweden still don’t take this seriously,” she said.
 “If you go to the gym, go away for Easter break or the like, it will have consequences on what the situation at work will be in a few weeks.”